 Permissible proposal topics include pre-clinical or basic science research on the biochemical, genetic or hematologic aspects of hemophilia, von Willebrand disease, or other inherited bleeding disorder.
 Other topics might include focus on joint disease/orthopedics, women’s health, or other therapeutic modalities pertaining to bleeding disorders.

-LOIs need to be submitted on institutional letterhead and will not be considered for review unless signed by the candidate.
-LOIs should be: addressed to “Members of NHF’s Research Review Committee,” be 1 to 1.5 pages in length, include a brief introduction of the candidate/researcher and ability to meet eligibility criteria (detailed above -including the ability to devote, at least, 80% of time to the project), information about his/her mentor, and a brief description of the proposed research project.
-Letters must be accompanied by a CV (NIH-style biosketch preferred) for both the candidate and his/her mentor and submitted as a single PDF.
+Letters of Intent (LOIs) need to be submitted on institutional letterhead and will not be considered for review unless signed by the candidate.
+LOIs may be addressed to “Members of NBDF’s Research Review Committee,” be 1 to 1.5 pages in length, include a brief introduction of the candidate/researcher and ability to meet eligibility criteria (detailed above including the ability to devote, at least, 80% of time to the project), information about his/her mentor, and a brief description of the proposed research project.
+Letters must be accompanied by a CV (NIH-style Bio sketch preferred) for both the candidate and his/her mentor and submitted as a single PDF.

-LOIs will be evaluated by members of NHF’s Research Review Committee based on the candidate’s eligibility and relevance of the proposed research to the field of bleeding disorders.
+LOIs will be evaluated by members of NBDF’s Research Review Committee based on the candidate’s eligibility and relevance of the proposed research to the field of bleeding disorders.
 The committee will then collectively decide which candidates will be invited to submit a full application.
-The selected candidates will have until 8/16/2020 at 11:59 pm EST to submit their full JGP application to NHF.
+The selected candidates will have until the designated deadlines above to submit their full JGP application to NBDF.
 Applications that do not arrive by the deadline will not be accepted.

-JGP applications are subjected to a rigorous peer-review process.
+JGP applications are subjected to a rigorous peer-review process that mirrors the National Institute of Health (NIH) process.
 Proposals are to be reviewed on scientific merit and scored in the areas of project significance, scientific approach, innovation, investigator qualifications, and research environment.
+Grantsmanship and evidence of mentor engagement is also prioritized in the review process.

-All other inquiries regarding this or any other of NHF's research grant programs can be addressed to Dr. Michelle Witkop, NHF Head of Research, via email email@example.com or by phone at 347.541.2963.
+All other inquiries regarding this or any other of NBDF's research grant programs can be addressed to Samantha Carlson, LMSW, Senior Manager of Research Programs & Partnerships at firstname.lastname@example.org.